tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

   - `docker-compose.yml` - contains all container settings
   - `data/murmur.ini` - contains all mumble server settings excluding SuperUser account password _(optional)_
   - `maps/` folder - it should contain all maps available for the game servers, `.bsp` extension,
-  - `sourcetv1`, `sourcetv2`, `sourcetv3` folders - they will contain SourceTV demos from the pickup gameservers.
+  - `sourcetv1`, `sourcetv2`, `sourcetv3` folders - they will contain SourceTV demos from the pickup game servers.

 Files `gameserver_{1,2,3}.env` are useful if you want to host game servers on the same host as the website.
 There is no `gameserver_3.env` example, but in fact the file syntax is the same, so you can basically edit values and just uncomment the part of the configuration in the `docekr-compose.yml` file.
 In the same way, if you want to host 1 game server, just comment parts of the second game server and if you want to run game servers separately, just comment all parts of it in the aforementioned file.